Rabcor/Wizardry-8-Portrait-Swapper/README.md

 # Known issues

 - MHUMM4 is broken
-  - because it uses offsets instead of transparency to position the anim data, currently no plans to fix it.
+  - because it uses offsets instead of transparency to position the anim data, no plans to fix it.
+  - Here is a  workaround:
+    - edit another portrait
+    - extract as STI
+    - Import the STI to HUMM4.
 - Importing small portraits for RPCs is broken
   - Fixed in source, but still broken in release.
 (Functionally it doesn't matter because you never see these images in game)
 - Drag & Drop can be wonky on wayland